armada-ths/old.armada.nu/content/1on1-meetings.md

 **13 Nov:**  The selection period ends. <br />

 **18 Nov:** All applicants will receive a confirmation email by this date.
-The successful candidates will also receive information about the companies they are meeting with, the schedule and the room in Nymble where the meeting will be taking place.  <br />
+The successful candidates will also receive information about the companies they are meeting with, the schedule and the room in KTH Library where the meeting will be taking place.  <br />

 **22-23 Nov:**  The Individual Meetings take place.